ottomatica/docable-notebooks/examples/secrets.md

     docker: command-example
 -->

-# Using secret variables
+# Using variables

-This runs successfully if you have created a secret with slug = foo.
-You can do that in http://localhost:3000/secrets.
+This runs successfully if you have created a variable called `foo`.
+You can manage variables on [/variables](/secrets).

 ```bash|{type:'command', secrets: 'foo'}
 echo "{{foo}} bar"
 ```